bobbl/libaeabi-cortexm0/fp/README.md

 The other group of functions checks a certain relation: =, <, <=, >= > and
 returns true (1) or false (0) in r0.

-One group suffices two do all possible comparisons, therefore a compiler should normally only use one of the two groups.
-One the other hand, a trivial implementation of the single comparisons is a call to the flag delivering comparison and a branch that returns 0 or 1.
+One group suffices to do all possible comparisons.
+Therefore a compiler should normally only use one of the two groups.

-The implementation with NaN support uses this approach, because the NaN checks are quite expensive.
+On the other hand, a trivial implementation of the single comparisons is a call to the flag delivering comparison and a branch that returns 0 or 1.
+The implementation with NaN support uses this trivial approach, because the NaN checks are quite expensive.

 In the non-NaN implementation, the single comparisons are standalone functions that do not depend on `__aeabi_cfcmple`.
 Nevertheless, the 3 flag-functions are provided to fulfil the standard requirements.
-But gcc for example won't directly use it and therefore they won't be linked.
+But gcc for example does not directly use it and therefore they are not linked.

 The same applies to `__aeabi_fcmpun` which tests, if the arguments are NaNs.
 Although the function is needless if NaNs are not supported, it is provided